-Jim and Ruth Keegan are the creators of The Adventures of Two-Gun Bob, which appears in every issue of Conan, Solomon Kane, or Kull from Dark Horse Comics.
-They've also illustrated several books for Del Rey including Crimson Shadows and Grim Lands — The Best of Robert E. Howard, Volumes One & Two.
-Their work has appeared in the Spectrum annual, and has been exhibited at The Society of Illustrators in New York.
+Jim and Ruth Keegan are the creators of The Adventures of Two-Gun Bob, which appears in various Dark Horse comic books.
+They've also illustrated a bunch of prose books and dust jackets.
+Their work has appeared in several Spectrum annuals, and has been exhibited at The Society of Illustrators in New York.

 Rick at Manuscript Press needed a quick promotional picture for an upcoming Comics Revue and asked us to draw Lee Falk's The Phantom & Mandrake the Magician, and Alex Raymond's Flash Gordon.
 We love drawing these old newspaper adventure heroes!
 We were amazed to find out that all three of these old guys are still clinging to life and appearing in new strips — which you can see over on the King Features website.